markski1/SAMonitor/README.md

 It consumes the public API endpoints listed below.

-It is written in HTMX and PHP, which provides a very lightweight website where logic largely runs on the server side.
-Ideal for the types of computers and phones to be expected in regions where San Andreas Multiplayer remains popular.

 ## Masterlist

-We offer a masterlist alternative, at `http://gateway.markski.ar/api/GetMasterlist`.
+We offer a masterlist alternative, at `http://sam.markski.ar/api/GetMasterlist`.

 You may specify a `version` parameter.
-Example: `http://gateway.markski.ar/api/GetMasterlist?version=0.3.7`
+Example: `http://sam.markski.ar/api/GetMasterlist?version=0.3.7`

 It is a relatively high-quality masterlist, since rather than functioning as a hastily-updated text file or database, it only provides servers which are actively running.
 Servers which failed to be online in the last ~6 hours are not included in this list (but are re-added when they return).